InternationalColorConsortium/DemoIccMAX/Readme.md

   * RefIccLabsCMM provides a MacOS-X based Color Management Module that can be used within the ColorSync environment.

-    * Many features of iccMAX based profiles are not accessable due to the limitation in support for only legacy ICC concepts within ColorSync.
+    * Many features of iccMAX based profiles are not accessible due to the limitation in support for only legacy ICC concepts within ColorSync.

-  * wxProfileDump provies a [wxWidgets](https://www.wxwidgets.org/) GUI based iccMAX and legacy ICC profile inspector tool.
+  * wxProfileDump provides a [wxWidgets](https://www.wxwidgets.org/) GUI based iccMAX and legacy ICC profile inspector tool.
 The code for this tool is based on wxWidgets 2.x, and is therefore dependent on this version of wxWidgets.
 At present only Windows based testing has been performed on this (though wxWidgets